State Winners & Losers: Who Gained Most from Emergency Spending?

 The biggest winners tend to be states with large commodity crop operations (corn, soybeans, cotton) and livestock producers — exactly the sectors targeted by CFAP and MFP payments.
 States with more diversified agriculture or specialty crops saw smaller relative gains, even if their absolute subsidies remained substantial.

-For state-by-state details, explore our state comparison tool or see the full state rankings.
+USDA Farm Service Agency payment data (2017-2026).
+State-yearly aggregations from FSA records.
+For state-by-state details, explore the state comparison tool or see the full state rankings.